-Beyond Pesticides opposes the relisting of ferric phosphate because ferric phosphate alone is not essential -because it is not effective-and ferric phosphate in combination with EDTA (ethylenediaminetetraacetic acid) poses risks to soil organisms, uses highly toxic materials in manufacture, and is not compatible with organic agriculture.
+Beyond Pesticides continues to oppose the relisting of ferric phosphate because ferric phosphate alone is not essential-because it is not effective-and ferric phosphate in combination with EDTA (ethylenediaminetetraacetic acid) poses risks to soil organisms, uses highly toxic materials in manufacture, and is not compatible with organic agriculture.
 It is time for the NOSB address this material in the context of the law and give it the hearing it deserves.
-The NOSB must either consider ferric phosphate alone -in which case, it may be found to lack efficacy or essentiality-or complexed with EDTA, in which case it may be found to pose environmental hazards that require evaluation.
-Considering one or the other, without a standardized review process that is uniformly applied, contravenes the intent of the Organic Foods Production Act (OFPA) and circumvents the evaluation required under OFPA.
+It is also critical that the NOSB recognizes its statutory responsibility to look at complete formulations in which listed substances are used.
+The NOSB really has two choices.
+One, it must either consider ferric phosphate alone-in which case, it may be found to lack efficacy or essentiality.
+Or, two, it must consider ferric phosphate as complexed with EDTA, in which case it should be found to pose environmental hazards that require evaluation.
+Considering these two required approaches to review, the NOSB's review effectively contravenes the intent of the Organic Foods Production Act (OFPA) and circumvents the holistic evaluation required under OFPA.